Kotaimen/stonemason/docs/pkg_tilestorage.rst

 .. module:: stonemsaon.provider.tilestorage

 Implements persistent tile storage.
+For performance and cost reasons, only `MetaTile`s and `TileClusters` can be placed in the storage.
 There are two types of storage:

     :class:`~stonemason.provider.tilestorage.ClusterStorage`
         stores a cluster of tiles as zipped file.